thoughtbot/shoulda-matchers/README.md

       it { should_not allow_mass_assignment_of(:password) }
     end

-Matchers to test before, after and around hooks (Rails 3 only!):
+Matchers to test before, after and around hooks:

     describe Post do
       it { should callback(:count_comments).before(:save) }